Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Proof of Theorem

 \section{Proof of Theorem \ref{thm:B}}

 The key observation is the following which may be well-known for experts in the field.
-However, for reader's convenience, we give a proof here. \begin{lemma} Let $(N,J,h,O,f)$ be a complete noncompact expanding K\"ahler-Ricci soliton with nonnegative bisectional curvature and we normalize it by assuming $f=R+|\nabla^{h(1)}f|^2$.
+However we include the short proof for the reader's convenience. \begin{lemma} Let $(N,J,h,O,f)$ be a complete noncompact expanding gradient K\"ahler-Ricci soliton with nonnegative bisectional curvature and we normalize it by assuming $f=R+|\nabla^{h(1)}f|^2$.
 Let

 be the unique K\"ahler-Ricci flow solution on $[0,+\infty)$ such that $h(1)=h$.
 Where